Bramhall: Housing

 Bramhall has a high number of Edwardian and some Victorian houses, particularly around the village centre and along the main roads (and side roads) leading towards Bramhall Park, Cheadle Hulme and Woodford.
 In addition, there are several older listed buildings in the area.
 These contribute to the historic character of the village.
 There are also several 1930s-1950s houses in the area.

 The 1960s and early 1970s saw a growth in Bramhall's housing stock.
-New developments included the Parkside and New House Farm areas in the north of Bramhall nearer to the park.
+New developments included the Parkside and New House Farm areas in the north of the suburb, nearer to the park.
 Closer to the village centre lies the Dairyground estate and the Little Australia estate, so called as many roads are named after locations in Australia.
 Newer infill housing of a similar period exists in pockets around Bramhall, as well as some more recent additions.

 Education

-Bramhall has five primary schools: Ladybrook, Moss Hey, Nevill Road, Pownall Green and Queensgate.
+The suburb has five primary schools: Ladybrook, Moss Hey, Nevill Road, Pownall Green and Queensgate.

 Bramhall High School is the local secondary school.

+Sport and recreation

+Bramhall has a cricket club and there are three lawn tennis clubs: Bramhall Queensgate, to the north; Bramhall Lane, close to the village; and Bramhall Park, close to the park.

+There are also two golf clubs in Bramhall, each with 18-hole courses: Bramhall Golf Club and Bramall Park Golf Club.

+Stockport RUFC in Bramhall has been host to Headlander Festival.
+There is a recreation centre linked with Bramhall High School with indoor and outdoor facilities.